Could Your Depression Be Related to Your Medication?

 Depression is a condition characterized by feelings of profound sadness or a lack of interest in formerly enjoyable activities.
 There are a variety of factors that can lead to depression, including some common medications.
 However, the relationship may be more complicated than simple medication.

 Depression caused by medications is diagnosed differently than for people who do not take medications.
 Medication-induced depression is a significant and persistent change in mood that occurs during use of certain medications, or within 1 month of intoxication with or withdrawal of medication therapy.
 Symptoms may include:

 If you have any of these symptoms, consider checking your medicine cabinet.
 See if some of the medications you take could be at the root of your depression problems.

-Some evidence supports that depression is associated with many medications, including:
+Some evidence supports the association of depression with many medications, including:

 The medical conditions that require some of these medications can themselves lead to depression.
 In addition, people with depression are more prone to certain medical conditions that require treatment.
-So, do certain medicines cause depression, or are people with depression more apt to take certain medicines?
-The relationship is not always clear.
+So, it is not always clear whether certain medications cause depression, or if people with depression more apt to need certain medications.
 Here are some other things that may also contribute to depression:

 The elderly may also be at higher risk for depression.
 It is common for elderly to have multiple medication prescriptions.
 It is possible that drugs which may not cause depression when taken alone, may do so when given in combination with other medications.

 Talk to Your Doctor TOP